 What’s here

-I did get to explore the great collection of American art, which includes Euro-American fine and decorative arts plus Native North, South, and Central American art.
-Fittingly for this city, there’s a lot of interesting early American and Revolution-era stuff, as well as later American masters with New England connections.
+There’s also a peerless collection of American art, which includes Euro-American fine and decorative arts plus Native North, South, and Central American art.
+Even after two visits, I still haven’t explored all there is to see.
+Fittingly for this city, which was the social, intellectual, and artistic center of Revolution-era America, there’s a lot of interesting early American stuff, as well as later American masters with New England connections.
 Speaking of which, the museum is a key destination for fans of honorary Bostonian John Singer Sargent.
 In addition to paintings and a major collection of watercolors from his travels, the museum also contains a set of Sargent murals adorning its rotunda and grand staircase.
 They show a very different side of Sargent’s artistic style.
+While they aren’t as powerful (in my opinion) as the Boston Public Library murals, they are still impressive and effective.

 Highlights of the European collection include the Center for Netherlandish Art with its six Rembrandts, and the Impressionist paintings section, especially full of Monets.
 In addition to the permanent collection, the MFA hosts its fair share of major exhibitions, like the recent Fashioned by Sargent and Hokusai: Inspiration and Influence.